JGardner01/JGardner01.github.io/_posts/2024-03-22-Do-You-Expect-Me-To-Talk-Third-Year-Project.markdown

   <em>System's WebRTC Configuration</em>
 </p>

+### Personal Area Networks (PANs)
+Personal Area Networks form a core functionality of the Do You Expect Me To Talk? system, allowing users to securely connect multiple devices within their trusted network for real time communication and data sharing.
+Each PAN is dynamically created and managed through the client side application and the signalling server.
+#### How Personal Area Networks work:
+- **Creation:** When a user loads the application or leaves another PAN, a new PAN is automatically created.
+This simplifies the process of connecting with other devices.
+Once created, the PAN Node.js server is sent a message from the client side application to generate a unique PAN ID.
+The Node.js server then stores information such as who the PAN leader is and if a custom name has been assigned.
+A PAN join code is generated and returned to the client side application allowing other devices to join.
+- **Device Connections:** Devices can join a PAN by entering the unique PAN code displayed in the client side application of any PAN member.
+Before devices are allowed to connect and join the PAN, the requesting client application sends a request, through the signalling server, to the PAN leader, giving the user the option to approve or reject the connection.
+If accepted a message is sent through the signalling server telling the requesting device to create a WebRTC connection offer to all other PAN members and begin the WebRTC connection process.
+If rejected the requesting device is informed that their request was declined and they return back to their PAN alone.
+- **Management:** Each PAN has a leader device (unless changed – the device that created the PAN), responsible for managing the network.
+The leader can approve or deny device connection requests as well as remove devices or transfer leadership to another device.
+Once connected, all devices within the PAN establish WebRTC peer-to-peer connections with all other devices, allowing them to communicate directly.
+- **Real Time Updates:** Any changes in the network such as new device connections, disconnections or voice, video or text group communication are reflected across all connected devices.
+This dynamic update mechanism ensures seamless collaboration within the PAN.
+- **Device Disconnection:** When a device leaves the PAN, the signalling server broadcasts the disconnection event to all remaining devices in the network.
+The disconnected device’s peer connections are gracefully closed, and its user interface elements are removed from the other devices.
+If the PAN leader disconnects, leadership is automatically transferred to another device within the PAN, allowing the network to remain operational without disruption.
+If a device disconnects unintentionally the clients socket disconnects from the signalling server and the signalling server broadcasts the message to initiate device disconnection from the PAN.

+### Communication Methods
+- **Voice and Video Communication:** Voice and video communication are facilitated via WebRTC media streams, which allow for real time peer-to-peer calls between devices.
+Peer-to-peer connections may need to be renegotiated after enabling/disabling streams, ensuring that the connections remain seamless.
+- **Text Based Communication:** Text messaging is facilitated through WebRTC data channels, which are JSONified to allow structured message passing.
+- **File Sharing:** File transfers are handled through WebRTC data channels.
+To support the transfer of large files, files are broken down into chunks then sent across the peer connection and reassembled on the receiving end after every chunk has been received.

+### Deployment
+The system is deployed on Heroku, utilising mono-repo build packs to manage both the frontend and backend within a single repository.
+This setup streamlines the deployment process, making it easier to push updates and manage both aspects of the application from one central location.
+The system also uses Node.js build packs to facilitate the deployment of the Node.js Express server and then Node.js signalling server.

 ## Demo
 Here is a demonstration of using the Do You Expect Me To Talk? project where multiple devices (desktop, laptop and mobile) join a Personal Area Network (PAN) and interact over WebRTC peer to peer connections through text messaging, file sharing and real time video calls.